dhense177/Modeling_Lung_Cancer_Risk/README.md

 A considerable amount of time was spent cleaning and grouping the SEER data so that it could be joined with the other data sources mentioned above.

 The only county-wide smoking data I could find were age and gender standardized (according to U.S. census methodology) so that adult smoking percentages can be compared among counties without looking at the role that gender and age play in determining smoking behavior.
-I decided to use this same methodology to compute age and gender standardized lung cancer incidence figures per 100,000, using age groups <65 and 65+.
+I decided to use this same methodology to compute age and gender standardized lung cancer incidence figures per 100,000 people, using age groups <65 and 65+.
 More detailed explanations of my methodology can be found in [methods.txt](https://github.com/dhense177/Modeling_Lung_Cancer_Risk/blob/master/methods.txt)

 ## ***Feature Selection***

+A question you may be asking yourself - why not just use all the features we have to try to estimate county-wide incidence rates?

+The problem with this approach is that features which do not actually relate to lung cancer incidence will be adding "noise" to the model.
+This noise will be used by the model in making predictions, but they would not generalize to other counties or future years.
+This is commonly referred to as overfitting.

+So we need to find the features which relate most to lung cancer incidence and drop redundant features or those which don't provide very much information.

-When deciding which of the features to include in my models, I compared the Bayesian Information Criteria (BIC) and Akaike Information Criteria (AIC) scores of various Lasso regressions that I ran, each including a different set of predictors:
+When deciding which features to include in my models, I compared the Bayesian Information Criteria (BIC) and Akaike Information Criteria (AIC) scores of various Lasso regressions that I ran, each including a different set of predictors:

 ![](Visuals/bic_table5.png)

 ### Table 1: Comparing feature sets using BIC scores

-These estimators are able to help deal with the overfitting problem mentioned previously.
 The first component of the BIC, called the likelihood function, is a measure of goodness of fit between a model and the data.
 The more features you include in your model, the higher your likelihood function will be (the higher the better).
 The second component of BIC is the regularization parameter.
 This term penalizes models by the number of features included.
 So models containing extra features that don't add much information will show higher scores (worse).

 The model which minimizes the BIC is comprised of features:
 * Adult Daily Smoking % Estimates
 * Days of Harmful PM 2.5 Levels
 * Air Quality Index Levels
-* Mean Radon Levels
+* Log Mean Radon Levels

 ## ***Primary Assumptions Behind Linear Regression***

 ### 1. Sample Data Representative of Population

-Here it would be wise to consider what population comprises our sample counties.
+Here it would be wise to consider what population we can infer from our sample counties.
 All U.S. Counties?
 Probably not.
 The data in this analysis is limited - we only have cancer data on counties in 7 states.
 Also, the health and environmental data I gathered tends to be more available in larger counties (>100,000 people).
-Therefore, it would make more sense to say that the relevant population is large U.S. counties or only large counties in the 7 states in the data (and similar states).
+Therefore, it would make more sense to say that the relevant population is large U.S. counties or only large counties in the 7 states in the data (and maybe similar states).

 ### 2. True Relationship Between X and Y is Linear